ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 REQ-INTENDED:
 : Intended network topology.
-: SIMAP must enable both retrieval and write access to the intended network topology that cannot be discovered from the real network (e.g., candidate Layer 2 topology, candidate Layer 3 topology, passive topology that cannot be discovered).
+: SIMAP must enable both retrieval and write access to the intended network topology that cannot be discovered from the real network (e.g., Intended Layer 2 topology, Intended Layer 3 topology, passive topology that cannot be discovered).

 REQ-SEMANTIC: